jengalas/bwaf-bbw/_emerging-leaders/vision-voice-value.md

-      Within a small group format, participants engage with significant senior women in architecture, design, engineering, construction, real estate, law, and financial services to advance their own career goals and connect with a cohort of ambitious colleagues across at similar professional levels.
+      Within a small group format, participants engage with significant senior women in architecture, design, engineering, construction, real estate, law, and financial services to advance their own career goals and connect with a cohort of ambitious colleagues across similar professional levels.
       Participants share common experiences and trade personal strategies for advancing their field.
 Over 250 women have participated in past cohorts, building a timeless network of allies and support for each other.
   - template: text-block
     include_left-hand_column_text_: true
     lefthand_text: